iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.mdlive.mobile 2 reviews"/>
 </p>

+> After reading the horrible ANXIETY PRODUCING reviews, and knowing I experienced similar issues with another Dr appt.. for several DAYS.
+And now I see many apps tend to not be connecting ..I'm uninstalling this as I DON'T appreciate the treatment by Drs who charge ppl due to the failed technology.
+Period.
+Ethically and morally wrong.<br> :date: __2021-04-02 07:44:04__

 > I downloaded this app based on my employers advice because it's supposed to be a free service for us.
 I've had nothing but issues.
 The registration process was not simple and I was told I had to pay $82 for a consultation.
 I called and spent 30 mins on the phone with someone who told me that was a glitch and she gave me a credit.
 Today I'm told via email I'm not covered and I owe $82.
 This is not convenient and poor customer service.<br> :date: __2021-02-11 16:26:02__